mschmitt19/plugin-video-in-flex/README.md

 To test this functionality locally with Flex 2.0, clone the [Twilio Flex Web Chat React Sample](https://github.com/twilio/twilio-webchat-react-app) web app.

-## View your plugin in the Plugins Dashboard
+### View your plugin in the Plugins Dashboard

-After running the suggested next step with a meaningful name and description, navigate to the [Plugins Dashboard](https://flex.twilio.com/admin/) to review your recently deployed and released plugin.
+After running the deployment with a meaningful name and description, navigate to the [Plugins Dashboard](https://flex.twilio.com/admin/) to review your recently deployed and released plugin.
 Confirm that the latest version is enabled for your contact center.

 You are all set to test the plugin on your Flex application!